sipwise/jenkins-job-builder/doc/source/installation.rst

 To update a specific list of jobs, simply pass them as additional arguments after the configuration path.
 To update Foo1 and Foo2 run::

-  jenkins-jobs update /path/to/config Foo1 Foo2
+  jenkins-jobs --path /path/to/config update Foo1 Foo2

 .. rubric:: Footnotes